-Starting in the 2018/2019 academic year and to enable to us to reach even more schools, we will be starting a P7 Transition programme, whereby tutors will visit the secondary school of each cluster, train the S4 and S5 students who in turn will visit their feeder primaries.
+Started in the 2018/19 academic year to allow schools to incorporate more in the transition programme as well as to enable to us to reach even more schools.
+The tutors will visit the secondary school of each cluster, work with the S4 and S5 students who in turn will visit their feeder primaries.
 This will allow for a great depth of skills to be passed to the primary school students as well as allowing them to get to know the seniors of the school they will be starting at the following year and see for themselves the expected level of learning.

-The first will be a team, representing Scotland, taken to The Hague to compete against 13 other countries, including: Russia, America, Germany, South Africa in the International Moot Competition.
-This takes place in January 2018.
+The first international trip was taken in 2018.
+Seniors, representing Scotland, taken to The Hague to compete against 13 other countries, including: Russia, America, Germany, South Africa in the International Moot Competition.

 How Did it Come About?